It never is a good feeling to lose a loved one. Why should we then discuss what to wear to a funeral?

 Religious Customs At A Funeral

-Different countries and cultures view colors of mourning differently.
-For Europeans, black is the color of mourning, while Chinese wear white to the burial ground.
-Some parts of China also wear separate colors depending on the relationship they share with the deceased.
+Different countries and cultures view the colors of mourning differently.
+For Europeans, black is the color of mourning while for the Chinese, it is white.
+People in some parts of China also wear separate colors depending on the relationship they share with the deceased.
 It is also interesting to learn that countries like Egypt and Mexico wear yellow for a funeral.
-While Koreans dress in blue, Thailand people wear purple.
+While Koreans dress in blue, the Thais wear purple.

 India, on the other hand, believes in wearing white for mourning or attending funerals.
-People are seen wearing the traditional Indian attire like saree, salwar, kurtas, etc., in white.
+People are seen wearing traditional Indian attires like saree, salwar, kurtas, etc., in white.
 So, yes, there is a lot of difference.

-It might seem trivial to some of us, but it is important, and all of us should know about it.
+It might seem trivial to some of us, but it is essential we all know about these differences.
 Ignorance is no bliss.
-Especially since it is a very sensitive issue for the families involved, you don’t want to do anything that might offend or hurt them.
-I’m going to say this one last time – just remember that it is better to err on the formal side.
-Or, just ask!
-Hope this helped.
+Since it is a very sensitive issue for the families involved, you don’t want to do anything that might offend or hurt them.
+I’m going to say this one last time – remember that it is better to lean towards the formal side.
+Or ask, at least!

 What to wear to a funeral, if not black?

 Anything dark or single toned.
-Something in dark gray, brown, taupe, navy blue or along those lines should be alright.
+Something in dark gray, brown, taupe, or navy blue works fine.

 Can I wear pants or trousers to a funeral?

 Yes, formal pants or trousers are good, as long as they are simple and straight.
 Let them not be retro, flashy, or distressed.

 Is a black dress with a self-design of polka dots okay?